The Heelers Diaries

 Had it been Richard Dawkins himself listening in, I could hardly have looked more guilty.

-Ryan disentangled me from the menagerie and took me by the hand to the computer room where he asked for a computer lesson.
+Simon disentangled me from the menagerie and took me by the hand to the computer room where he asked for a computer lesson.

 I hadn't had time with the toddler before and was rather pleased that she would seek me out.

-Erin peeped in the door, took some paper from the printer and settled beside us on the floor to draw pictures.
+Roger peeped in the door, took some paper from the printer and settled beside us on the floor to draw pictures.

 I glanced up.